⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 - Shaka: The “shaka” is the hand signal using the thumb and pinky with a side to side motion that is often translated to “hang loose” on the mainland.
 In actuality, it is closer to “aloha” and/or “mahalo” in Hawaii.
 It can be hello, goodbye, thank you, or anything really with positive intention.
 Think of it a bit like a polite wave or a thumbs up.

-📆 When to Visit Maui
+π When to Visit Maui

 There is no bad time to visit Maui or any of the Hawaiian islands.
 However, certain months offer certain advantages or disadvantages, such as a higher likelihood of rain and clouds or less availability due to crowds.

-The rainy season in Maui is from November-March.
+The rainy season in Maui is from November to March.
 The West Maui Mountains and Haleakala create their own weather systems, so the best place to stay during these months will be in South Maui near Wailea.
-However, the winter months also bring migrating humpback whales which are truly incredible to witness off the shores of Maui.

-The best months to visit Maui are April, early-May, September, and early-October.
+The best months to visit Maui are April, early May, September, and early-October.
 This is during the dry season but avoids peak tourist season.

-🌴 More Maui Travel Guides
+π΄ More Maui Travel Guides

 The two of us work very hard to create these free travel guides to help you plan your dream vacation.
-If you think we’ve done a good job and would like to say thanks, please consider clicking the donate button below 🙂
+If you think we’ve done a good job and would like to say thanks, please consider clicking the donate button below π

 If you found this guide useful in planning your visit to Maui, you will want to browse some of our other guides to the island as well:

-- HAWAII PACKING LIST: A printable essential packing list + 25 useful items to consider
+- MAUI PACKING LIST: A printable essential packing list + 25 useful items to consider

-- 5-7 DAY MAUI ITINERARY: How to see the entire island in one week or less
+- 7 DAY MAUI ITINERARY: How to see the entire island in one week

 - WHERE TO STAY ON MAUI: The best places and areas to stay on the island

-- PLANNING A TRIP TO MAUI: Step by step guide for planning your first visit to Maui
+- PLANNING A TRIP TO MAUI: Step-by-step guide for planning your first visit to Maui

 - ROAD TO HANA STOPS: The Top 25 places to visit on the Road to Hana

-- ROAD TO HANA ITINERARY: How to plan for a 1-2 day self drive.
+- ROAD TO HANA ITINERARY: How to plan for a 1-2 day self-drive.

 - BEST MAUI PHOTO SPOTS: 15 best places for photographing Maui